vitest-dev/vitest/docs/guide/test-context.md

 }
 ```

-Since Vitest v0.21.1, if you want to provide property types only for specific `beforeEach`, `afterEach`, `it` and `test` hooks, you can provide an extra context type as type parameter.
+If you want to provide property types only for specific `beforeEach`, `afterEach`, `it` and `test` hooks, you can pass the type as a generic.

 ```ts
 interface LocalTestContext {